Ultrawipf/OpenFFBoard-hardware/OpenFFBoard-main/V1.2 F407/Assembly_JLC/README.md

 #### How to order yourself
-You can order this board directly via [jlcpcb.com](https://jlcpcb.com).
+You can order this board directly via [jlcpcb.com](https://jlcpcb.com/DYE).

 The BOM and component placement files are available in the JLC assembly folder and already formatted with matching LCSC part numbers.

-Everything apart from the USB socket and headers can be directly assembled by JLC.
+Everything apart from the headers can be directly assembled by JLC including the USB socket.